Directional first order approach for a class of bilevel programs: Introduction

 where $V(x)$ denotes the value function of the lower level problem (\ref{P(x)}):

 The advantage of the value function approach is that there is no convexity assumption required for the lower level problem.
 The resulting single level problem is however a nonsmooth optimization problem involving the value function which is an implicitly defined function.
 Normally for an optimization problem, Fritz John condition holds at a local minimizer without any constraint qualification.
 To obtain the KKT condition one would argue that there is no nonzero abnormal multiplier which is equivalent to saying that the nonsmooth Mangasarian-Fromovitz constraint qualification (MFCQ) holds and so the KKT condition must hold by the Fritz John condition.
 In \cite[Proposition 3.2]{YZ95}, Ye and Zhu discovered that this usual strategy never work for the value function reformulation since there always exist a nonzero abnormal multiplier due to the value function constraint.
 They then proposed the partial calmness condition and studied various sufficient conditions for it in \cite{YZ97}.
 As the partial calmness condition may still be too strong for the single level reformulation, Ye and Zhu \cite{YZ} also proposed the combined approach, which combines the KKT approach with the value function approach.
 Nevertheless, the partial calmness condition was shown to hold generically for the combined program when the upper level variable is one dimension in \cite{KYYZ}.
 This indicates that the single level program obtained from the combined approach is more likely to satisfy the partial calmness condition.
 Recently in \cite{BY}, Bai and Ye showed that even a weaker constraint qualification called the first order sufficient conditions for metric subregularity which is weaker than MFCQ fails to hold for the bilevel program with equality and inequality constraints.
 They then derive a directional KKT condition for the single level reformulation of the bilevel program by the value function approach under the directional calmness condition and proposed the directional quasi-normality as a sufficient condition for the directional calmness condition.
+Another class of approaches for deriving optimality conditions is based on local reduction methods via nondegenerate local minimizers~\cite{Dempe2009,Jongen2012}.
+A recent contribution in this direction is the work of Bolte et al.~\cite{BLPV26}, which introduces the Morse–parametric qualification condition under which the bilevel problem admits a mixed-integer nonlinear programming relaxation.